NSF FLOCK Project

 PROJECT TITLE: Faculty Learning for OutComes and Knowledge (FLOCK)

-- Biology - Dr. Ulrike Muller, Associate Professor (firstname.lastname@example.org)
+PI: Dr. Ulrike Muller, Associate Professor, Biology Department (firstname.lastname@example.org)

 - Chemistry - Dr. Melissa Golden, Associate Professor (email@example.com)

 - Mathematics – Dr. Lance Burger, Assistant Professor (firstname.lastname@example.org)